Welcome to St. Thomas Law!

 Minneapolis, MN 55403

 Minneapolis, MN 55415

-During any semester for which a student is enrolled in 12 or more credits he or she should consider 20 hours per week of employment as a recommended maximum.
+During any semester for which a student is enrolled in 12 or more credits, they should consider 20 hours per week of employment as a recommended maximum.
 This would allow a student to focus appropriately on the academic tasks of full-time student enrollment.
-If you have questions about student employment, or about this policy, please contact Scott Swanson, Director of Academic Achievement.
+If you have questions about student employment, or about this policy, please contact us at firstname.lastname@example.org.